Resident's parking permit

 If you have applied for to renew your parking permit and it doesn't arrive before your permit runs out, please contact firstname.lastname@example.org.

-What type of vehicles are permitted to park in a disc zone?
+Types of vehicles permitted to park in a disc zone

 The Disc Parking Regulations (1) provide for a class of vehicle called Class A vehicles.

 These are defined as:

 - motor cars (including dual purpose vehicles, i.e. 4x4’s)